-To apply in person, you will need to have a government issued picture ID (driver's license or military ID), your social security card and your contract of purchase or rental, as proof.
+To apply in person, you will need to have a driver's license, your social security number and your contract of purchase or rental, as proof.

 Since electricity is billed after it is used, we may require a security deposit before connecting your service.
 The security deposit amount will be based on type of service, history of the service location or available information.

 A credit check will be performed to determine deposit requirements for new South River EMC members.
 You have the option of declining the credit check, thus paying the deposit or securing the account by obtaining a cosigner/guarantor.
 Under the Fair Credit Reporting Act any prospective member applying for service is entitled to receive a free copy of their credit report if they have been declined credit.